madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 If you started Vim without a filename, you can open a file from within Vim using `:edit filename` (or `:e`). *Tab* key can be used for auto-completion.

 The fastest way to produce text in Vim is to write it in some other editor and save as some file `text.txt`.
 Start `vim` and use `:r text.txt` to read it and put its text under the cursor position.
 File name completion should work after `:r` same as in shell using *Tab* key.
-This is also the best way to bring some existing pieces of text within a file in Vim.
+This is also the best way to bring some existing pieces of text within a file in Vim (if you have no GUI clipboard).

 Move the cursor (in *command-mode*) using `j` - down, `k` - up, `h` - left, `l` - right.
 Usually *arrow* keys work most of the time out the box too.